PAPNEJA METHOD · the community · Papneja.com

-The Papneja
+Papneja

 Fellowship.

-The Papneja Fellowship is the community of committed practitioners gathered around the teaching of Dr. Abhishek Papneja.
+Papneja Fellowship is the community of committed practitioners gathered around the teaching of Abhishek Papneja.
 Its foundation is the direct experiential method of Surat Shabd Yoga — the union of the soul’s attention with the primordial Sound Current — preserved across civilizations under many names and transmitted here in its original function: as a precise, reproducible, personally verifiable path to direct contact with consciousness.

 preamble